 Now, we don’t recommend opening bank accounts in any jurisdiction based on government promises and deposit insurance schemes.
 But, it’s a fact that certain countries are more fiscally responsible and better equipped to weather financial uncertainty than others.
 And UAE is one of the better jurisdictions.

-Years ago, the UAE (and particularly Dubai), was an easy place to open non-resident bank accounts.
+Years ago, the UAE (and particularly Dubai), was an easy place for non-residents to open bank accounts.

 In fact, banking in Dubai was predictable and reliable for non-residents, offshore companies, UAE companies doing business abroad, and various asset protection structures from around the world.